alvarorubioc/veramountain-wp/readme.txt

 = Does this theme support any plugins? =

-VeraMountain includes support for WooCommerce and for Infinite Scroll in Jetpack.
+veramountain includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==